steaward/Chameleon/README.md

 It records each user action (and inaction) as a 'Frame' then plays back all frames sequentially.

-Essentially this thing is a screen recorder for a medieval point and click game called Oldschool Runescape.
-It allows you to automate repetitive actions within the game.

 #### Major list of to-dos:
 - Learn how to train the ML model.